xiaolei-lab/hiblup/README.md

 ## Availability

-The HIBLUP is distributed as R package (https://hiblup.github.io/) and is free of charge for research purposes.
-The use of HIBLUP for academic purposes is free, please contact the development team for commercial purposes.
+The HIBLUP is distributed as R package (https://hiblup.github.io/) and is free of charge for academic purposes.
+For commercial purposes, please contact the development team.